PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: The PsychiatryBench Benchmark: Dataset Curation and Task Design

-The data set used in this study was manually curated to address the unique challenges of psychiatric question answering (QA), with a focus on a diverse range of clinically relevant tasks.
+The dataset created in this study was manually curated to address the unique challenges of psychiatric reasoning, with a focus on a diverse range of clinically relevant tasks.
 Sourced from authoritative psychiatry textbooks and expert-validated clinical resources, the dataset comprises natural language questions paired with expert-formulated answers.
 These questions are grounded in real-world psychiatric scenarios.
 They are designed to evaluate the reasoning, decision-making, and knowledge application abilities of LLMs in both clinical and educational contexts.
+It is important to clarify the benchmark's intended clinical setting and acuity level.
+PsychiatryBench is primarily designed as a research and pedagogical benchmark to support model development and the systematic evaluation of psychiatric reasoning tasks.
+As such, its current focus is on adult outpatient psychiatric reasoning and not severely acute clinical contexts.

+This emphasis on outpatient scenarios, where structured diagnostic and treatment reasoning can be most effectively assessed, means that the benchmark does not comprehensively represent high-acuity, emergency, or inpatient psychiatry scenarios (such as acute mania requiring admission, delirium, or imminent suicidality).
+We acknowledge that these contexts represent distinct and critical aspects of clinical care.
+This focus is a deliberate scoping choice, and the exclusion of these high-acuity presentations is further discussed as a limitation in Section \ref{sec:Limitations_and_Future_work}.

-Figure \ref{fig:dataset_comparison} provides a visual summary of the composition across eleven task categories, while Table \ref{tab:book-coverage} outlines the quantitative distribution of samples per task type.
+Figure \ref{fig:dataset_comparison} provides a visual summary of the composition across task categories, while Table \ref{tab:book-coverage} outlines the quantitative distribution of samples per task type.
 Together, they offer a comprehensive overview of the dataset structure and task diversity used in model evaluation.

-The manual collection process ensured that the dataset maintains high-quality, medically accurate content, aligning with standardized diagnostic frameworks such as the DSM-5 and ICD-10, as well as clinical practice guidelines from organizations like NICE and the American Psychiatric Association (APA).
+The manual collection process ensured that the dataset maintains high-quality, medically accurate content, aligning with standardized diagnostic frameworks such as the DSM-5 and ICD-10, as well as clinical practice guidelines from organizations like the National Institute for Health and Care Excellence (NICE) and the American Psychiatric Association (APA).

-The dataset is structured around eleven distinct QA task types, each representing a different cognitive or clinical function critical to psychiatric practice: \begin{enumerate}[leftmargin=0.25in]

-\item \textbf{Diagnosis:} This subset contains 467 expert-annotated question-answer pairs centered on diagnostic reasoning.
-Each item includes a clinical vignette and a diagnostic query, requiring inference of the most appropriate psychiatric diagnosis.
-The dataset represents 123 unique diagnostic questions and 295 distinct clinical histories.
-Examples are drawn from six authoritative sources, including 100 Cases in Psychiatry, Geriatric Psychiatry, and Case Files Psychiatry.